unhcr/koboloadeR/README.md

 * generate automatically of a series of charts & maps based on the data dictionnary

+* generate automatically of a series of charts & maps based on a formatted data analysis plan

 * access to a Shiny data viewer accessible using:

 ```